 - By the end of 2025, staff will organize a City Council study session to explore new sources of funding for the development of extremely low income and very low-income affordable housing including strategies to compete for and leverage federal, state, county and philanthropic funds, financial contributions from large employers, local revenue measures and other funding sources.

 - Annually, staff will evaluate Notices of Funding Availability (NOFAs) from State, federal, and regional programs and pursue funding applications as appropriate.

-Relevant Policies: Policy B-3, Policy C-1, Policy C-3, Policy D-1 residents, and develop and adopt measures, as appropriate, to address the risk of direct or indirect displacement of those existing residents.
-The City will monitor such measures biannually for effectiveness and make necessary adjustments.
+Relevant Policies: Policy B-3, Policy C-1, Policy C-3, Policy D-1

 Action 13: Residential Displacement